uTensor/utensor-helloworld/docs/blog.md

 ## Model Creation
-In this writing, we will only discuss the code specific to the model architecture and uTensor.
-The full notebook can be viewed online [here](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), and it is easily modifiable to suit your application.
+Here, we will only discuss the code specific to the model architecture and uTensor.
+The full notebook can be [viewed online](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb).
+The code is easily modifiable to suit your application.

 The Jupyter-notebook is launched from the project root:
 ```bash